About us

 to Reduce the Burden of the Diseases

-Our mission is to develop novel PET Tracers in the area of Molecular Imaging that improve early detection and characterization of chronic and life-threatening diseases, leading to better therapeutic outcomes and improved quality of life.
+Our mission is to develop novel PET Tracers in the area of Molecular Imaging that improve early detection and characterization of chronic and life-threatening diseases, leading to better therapeutic outcomes.

 Our History

-Life Molecular Imaging (LMI) was founded in 2012 with the acquisition of the molecular imaging research and development portfolio of Bayer Pharma AG by Piramal and is now part of the Life Healthcare Group.
+Life Molecular Imaging (LMI) was founded in 2012 with the acquisition of the molecular imaging research and development portfolio of Bayer Pharma AG by Piramal and is now a Lantheus company.

 Our mission is to pioneer innovative PET products that improve early detection and characterization of chronic and life-threatening diseases, leading to better therapeutic outcomes and improved quality of life.
 By advancing novel PET radiopharmaceuticals for molecular imaging, LMI is focusing on a key field of modern medicine.
 It’s about making life better for everyone.